 How a Low-Fire Pressure Switch Works

-Two-stage furnaces have various pressure switches to help the system to run at different speeds—and use less energy.
-These switches also ensure your furnace runs safely and vents extraneous gases from the heat exchanger.
+Two-stage furnaces have various pressure switches to help the system to run at different speeds—and be more efficient.
+These switches also make sure your furnace runs safely and vents extraneous gases from the heat exchanger.

-Your low pressure switch may not be functioning right if your furnace inducer motor switches on in high speed and high ignition, then loses speed and shifts into low-fire mode about 30 seconds later.
+Your low pressure switch may not be working right if your furnace inducer motor switches on in high speed and high ignition, then loses speed and shifts into low-fire mode about 30 seconds after.